MicrosoftLearning/mslearn-mlops/documentation/06-deploy-model.md

 ## Instructions

 When a model is trained and logged by using MLflow, you can easily deploy the model with Azure Machine Learning.
-You
+After training the model, you want to deploy the model to a real-time endpoint so that it can be consumed by a web app.

-- Register the model, create an endpoint and deploy your model to the endpoint using the CLI (v2) in a GitHub Actions workflow.
+- After training the model, automatically register the model, create an endpoint and deploy your model to the endpoint using the CLI (v2) in a GitHub Actions workflow.

+> **Tip:**
+> Use the workflow from challenge 5 and add the model deployment to the production job.

 - Test whether the deployed model returns predictions as expected.

 ## Success criteria